Photography-Embedded Fiction & Poetry 2016

 Jan Brandt.
 Against the World.
 London: Seagull, 2016.
 Translated into English from the 2011 German title Gegen die Welt by Katy Derbyshire.
 Contains five photographs of advertisements and documents.
 The book contains reproductions of handwritten notes in the margin and between the lines of the text and several pages are deliberately printed with a pale (sometimes scarcely legible) font.
 Brandt’s novel about life in a small German town across the last few decades is written in what he aptly calls “manic realism.”

 Michael Chabon.
 Moonglow.
 NY: Harper Collins, 2016.
+A vaguely fictionalized memoir of Chabon’s grandfather.
 Contains a single photograph of a 1958 advertisement for a scale model rocket for children, produced by Chabon Scientific.

 Don Mee Choi.
 Hardly War.
 Seattle & NY: Wave Books, 2016.
 In this book of poems, Choi blends several languages, photographs, and drawings into a unified whole.
 She has a distinctive voice that is playful and confident, and Wave Books, as always, has produced a brilliant design that turns Hardly War into a bravura visual performance.
 Choi was born in South Korea and her father was a photographer and cinematographer who mostly worked in Asian war zones – including the Korean War and the Vietnam War and she deploys photographs by her father and others in this book.
 Choi borrows wordplay tactics from nursery rhymes and other forms of children’s poetry to give her writing a slightly sinister innocence, and she creates a strange and wonderful mashup of American and Korean cultures.
 See my review here.